rolling-scopes-school/docs/docs/en/cross-check-flow.md

 ### Step # 1 Submitting your work for review

 To do this, go to https://app.rs.school/ and click on the “Cross-Check: Submit” link.
-In the form, specify a link to a working and defunct site, and not a link to the source code / repository in GitHub.
+In the form, depending on the requirements of the task, you must specify either a link to a working and deployed site, or a link to a prepared pull request.
 The link can be submitted several times - the last one is saved.
 All who did not submit their work on time receive 0.
 The date of sending the work is indicated in the schedule.

 ### Step # 2.
 Steam generation
 After the deadline for submitting works, pairs will be created to verify the task.
 Each student will need to check 4 other works.